Originally posted: 12/30/2019

 - …that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; 10 for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation, (Romans 10:9-10).

-If you have never called on Him for salvation, please do so today.
+If you have never acknowledged your sin and called on Him for salvation, please do so today.
 Let go of your own efforts, come to Him in humility and faith.
 He has promised that you will not be disappointed and you will be saved.

 For the Scripture says, “Whoever believes in Him will not be disappointed.” …for “Whoever will call on the name of the Lord will be saved,” (Romans 10:11, 13).